wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a name="T-1.I.24"></a>24.&emsp;Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both. ^2^*You* are a miracle, capable of creäting in the likeness of your Creätor. ^3^Everything else is your own nightmare, and does not exist. ^4^Only the creätions of light are real.
+<a name="T-1.I.24"></a>24.&emsp;Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both. ^2^*You* are a miracle, capable of creating in the likeness of your Creator. ^3^Everything else is your own nightmare, and does not exist. ^4^Only the creations of light are real.
 ::::tabs
 ::: tab Expanded
-Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both [sickness and death]. ^2^*You* are a miracle, capable of creäting in the likeness of your Creätor. ^3^Everything else [not in the likeness of your Creätor] is your own nightmare, and does not exist. ^4^Only the creätions of light are real.
+Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both [sickness and death]. ^2^*You* are a miracle, capable of creating in the likeness of your Creator. ^3^Everything else [not in the likeness of your Creator] is your own nightmare, and does not exist. ^4^Only the creations of light are real.
 :::
 ::: tab Substituted
-Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish sickness and death. ^2^*You* are a miracle, capable of creäting in the likeness of your Creätor. ^3^Everything not in the likeness of your Creätor is your own nightmare, and does not exist. ^4^Only the creätions of light are real.
+Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish sickness and death. ^2^*You* are a miracle, capable of creating in the likeness of your Creator. ^3^Everything not in the likeness of your Creator is your own nightmare, and does not exist. ^4^Only the creations of light are real.
 :::
 ::: tab Simplified
 You can abolish sickness and death because you made sickness and death.
-You can creäte as God creätes.
-Your miscreätions are a nightmare that does not exist.
+You can create as God creates.
+Your miscreations are a nightmare that does not exist.
 :::
 ::::